Subscribe to the Barossa Nursery Newsletter

 Tomatoes love plenty of light and require at least 4 hours of direct sun each day.
-A nice sunny garden bed with lots of air circulation is idea.
+A nice sunny garden bed with lots of air circulation is ideal.
 Plant tomato seedlings once the soil temperature reaches 15 degrees and the risk of frost has passed.
 Growing tomatoes in pots is very popular and give the opportunity for an early start in a sheltered position before moving the potted plant out once conditions are right.
-Although most tomatoes will grow in a suitable size pot, shorter growing varieties such as Patio Prize and First Prize are idea without the need for tall stakes or trellis.
+Although most tomatoes will grow in a suitable size pot, shorter growing varieties such as Patio Prize and First Prize are ideal without the need for tall stakes or trellis.

 Prepare the soil